Jump to:

 Jail Time

-First-time offenders typically avoid jail unless a minor under 16 is in the vehicle or if there’s an injury involved.
-Second offenses mandate a minimum of five days to six months in jail.
+First-time offenders typically avoid jail unless a minor under 16 is in the vehicle or if an injury is involved.
+Second offenses require a minimum of five days to six months in jail.
 Third offenses increase the minimum to 45 days, with a one-year maximum.
 A fourth offense, categorized as a felony, can lead to up to six years in prison and lifetime driver’s license revocation if it occurs within 15 years of the third offense.
 Seventh and subsequent offenses entail extended prison sentences.

 Occupational License

+If your driver’s license is revoked due to an OWI, you may apply for an occupational license to drive under restricted conditions.
 First-time offenders can instantly seek an occupational license for restricted driving, typically for work-related commuting.
 Repeat offenders face a 45-day waiting period, while fourth-time offenders can potentially obtain this license after ten years.

 IID Requirement

+An Ignition Interlock Device (IID) is a breathalyzer installed in a vehicle that prevents operation if alcohol is detected.
 An IID is mandatory for first offenders with a BAC of .15 or higher and for all repeat offenders.
 The device, installed in every vehicle owned or operated by the offender, prevents the car from starting if it detects alcohol in the driver’s breath.

 Criminal Record